 Have the item appraised

-Reappraise heirlooms and items that were purchased years ago.
+Reappraise heirlooms and items that you purchased years ago.
 If you have not had your high-valued jewelry appraised within the last few years, consider obtaining an appraisal from a reputable jeweler.

 Keep a copy of the store receipt